RajeshKrSahoo/FlutterHack19/README.md

 # chat_on

-Chaton is a simple chat service which has features to translate the incoming messages in your native language.
+Chaton is a simple chat service which has features to translate the incoming messages in your native language in the real time to give a hassle free chat service

 ## Getting Started